-You should now also have the web interface running at localhost:5600 and will in a few minutes be able to view your data in the Activity view!
+You should now also have the web interface running at localhost:5600 and within a few minutes be able to view your data in the Activity view!

 If you want more advanced ways to run ActivityWatch (including running it without aw-qt), check out the “Running” section of Installing from source.

-If you are running GNOME 3 or another desktop that does not support system trays, or if for some reason Qt can’t be used on your machine, read the Installing on GNOME section.
+If you are running GNOME 3 or another desktop environment that does not support system trays, or if for some reason Qt can’t be used on your machine, read Running on GNOME.

-If you are using a proxy, activitywatch will not work by default.
-To circumvent this you can set the environment variable
+If you are using a proxy ActivityWatch might not work out of the box.
+To fix this you can set the environment variable

-HTTP_PROXY before starting aw-qt.
-How to set an environment variable depends on your operating system, use Google if you are unsure how to do this.
+127.0.0.1 before starting aw-qt.
+How to set an environment variable depends on your operating system; use Google if you are unsure how to do this.

 aw-qt executable in the application directory.